• Skip to primary navigation

 •

-Saving money on real food can be a little tricky as there aren't often coupons for produce!
+Saving money on groceries when you try to eat whole foods can be a little tricky, as there aren’t often coupons for fresh produce.
 However, with this simple tip we save up to 50% on organic produce, no coupons required!

 Some grocery stores only offer certain produce in pre-weighed packaging.
-When I see that I rejoice because I know exactly how to save big money with this simple tip!
+When I see those, I rejoice because I know exactly how to save big money with this simple tip!

 After a few months of spending that much on fresh, organic foods, we would be out of money and end up eating convenience foods or “junk” foods because they were cheap.
 Then we’d start feeling horrible and getting sick and we’d go back to spending all our money on real food…

-Little did we know it's actually possible to eat an all organic diet for less than $21 per person, per week!
+Little did we know it’s actually possible to eat an all-organic diet for 44% less than most families spend on junk food!

 What are pre-weighed foods?

-These foods are found in the produce section of your grocery store and and sold by the bag.
+These foods are found in the produce section of your grocery store and are sold by the bag.

 So the next time you’re in the supermarket, look for pre-weighed bags of food and weigh them before you decide on which one to buy.